telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/grid-bound-to-asp-net-mvc-action-methods---crud-operations.md

 This article illustrates the remote CRUD (Create, Read, Update, Destroy) data operations using a Kendo UI Grid bound to ASP.NET MVC action methods.
 To see the example, refer to the [example source code](https://github.com/telerik/kendo-examples-asp-net-mvc/tree/master/grid-crud), which is available in the [Kendo UI ASP.NET MVC code samples GitHub repository](https://github.com/telerik/kendo-examples-asp-net-mvc).

 > **Important**
+>
 > You need to save the changes to commit the `destroy` operations to the server.
-Clicking the **Delete** button will not immediately hit the server.
+Clicking **Delete** does not immediately hit the server.

 ## See Also